Tree register

 • Image (Photo, optional)

 All location data on existing trees and bushes will also help to make the project a success.
-Please also send us photos and pictures to document fallen trees, and if you witness a planned or actual felling, we recommend the following:
+GPS coordinate data is either attached directly to the photo or can be accessed here.
+Please also send us photos and images documenting fallen trees without people in the picture.

 • Inform the public order office immediately (Tel.: 0228-773333), which has the possibility of checking and stopping the felling action